-Welcome to Newton County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Newton County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Besancon’s Annual Register for Mississippi (1838) gives the following list of county officers for that year: N. Bright, Sheriff; George W. Parris, Judge of Probate; William Gregg, Clerk of the Circuit Court; George Armstrong, Clerk of Probate; Mercer M. Booker, Surveyor; Thomas P. Redwine, Assessor and Collector; Thomas Maulden, Treasurer; Jessey Henry, Coroner; Dudley H. Thompson, Ranger; Thomas J. Runnels, Freeman Jones, Benjamin Bright, Roland Williams, Joshua Tatnum, Members of the Board of Police.

 The following is taken from HISTORY OF NEWTON COUNTY, MISSISSIPPI, FROM 1834 TO 1894, written by A. J. Brown in 1894.

 "The number of white citizens at the time of the organization of the county was necessarily small.
 An old citizen remarked that less than one hundred votes elected the sheriff.
 Say that it took one hundred votes to elect an officer at that time, it may be inferred that his opponent received nearly as many but was slightly in the minority.
 It may have been that there were nearly two hundred votes; probably quite that number, as it is not usual that all go to the elections.
 To multiply that number by four would give eight hundred white population, and it must be remembered that there were quite a number of negroes, probably one-third as many as whites.
 This would have given about one thousand persons, exclusive of the Indians, who were then more numerous than the whites.